-Infographics have evolved in recent years to become a means of mass communication; they are designed to reach a wider audience by simplifying complex subjects and arranging it in an easy to digest format, unlike other types of visualizations.
+Infographics have evolved in recent years to become a means of mass communication; they are designed to reach a wider audience by simplifying complex subjects and arranging them in an easy-to-digest format, unlike other types of visualizations.

 Because of its fair simplicity and compelling storytelling, it has gained a lot of popularity in recent years, and we can see infographics being shared all over the internet and social media.
-For example, Canva infographic templates can give you a quick insight into infographics looks and structure.
+For example, Canva infographic templates can give you a quick insight into infographics’ looks and structure.
+But…

-But what is an infographic?
 To better understand the infographic definition, it helps to know where the term came from.
 Infographic is a portmanteau of ‘information’ and ‘graphic’.
-An infographic (information graphic) is a visual representation of information that aims to make the data easily understandable at a first glance.
+An infographic (information graphic) is a visual representation of information that aims to make the data easily understandable at first glance.

 The types of infographics that will be most appropriate in a given situation will depend on the objective of the data visualization.
 Choose the type of infographic that avoids ambiguity and best helps the reader extract actionable information and valuable insights.